Charityhub/charitytoken/README.md

         Account: Execution Escrow
         Sequence Number: M+1 to M+Q
-        Operations: Send S(q) XLM to Campaign Owner Account Required Signature: Charity Hub, Campaign Owner, Validator
+        Operations: Send S(q) XLM to Campaign Owner Account Required Signature: Campaign Owner & Validator

-In parallel, to guarantee that the Campaign Owner will refund the money back in the case where it fails to complete all the sub-campaign goals by the end of the campaign execution deadline, we create a set of pre-signed transactions (with sequence number M+1 to M+Q) to issue a buy offer for the token upfront with minimum timebound set to the deadline date.
+In parallel, to guarantee that the Campaign Owner will refund the money back in the case where it fails to complete all the sub-campaign goals by the end of the campaign execution deadline, Charity Hub create a set of pre-signed transactions (with sequence number M+1 to M+Q) to issue a buy offer for the token upfront with minimum timebound set to the deadline date.
 For example, if the campaign owner completed only "j" out of the Q subcampaigns by the end of the campaign execution deadline, then we can submit the refund transaction with sequence number M+j+1 to the network.

     Refund Transactions:
         Account: Execution Escrow
         Sequence Number: M+1 to M+Q
         Time Bound: minimum time - campaign deadline
-        Operations: Create offer to buy all the Fundraising Token Required Signature: Charity Hub, Campaign Owner, Validator
+        Operations: Create offer to buy all the Fundraising Token Required Signature: Campaign Owner & Validator

 We've shared the javascript code we used to execute these stellar operations in this github repository.